-In the way life changes mine underwent a massive shift about sixteen months ago when my youngest son Hoob (Richard) followed in his big brother Pog’s (Henry’s) footsteps by heading away to university.
-A few months later my husband also left to explore a new life and I was alone for the first ever.
+In the way life changes mine underwent a massive shift in early 2016 when my youngest son Hoob (Richard) followed in his big brother Pog’s (Henry’s) footsteps by heading away to university.
+A few months later my husband also left to explore a new life and I was alone for the first time ever.
 Having found my main purpose as a wife and mother I found the transition to being a middle-aged singleton incredibly difficult – I guess you could say I came unstuck.
 For at least the first three months I was a total mess, but as I slowly managed to see outside myself and move forward, I found the purpose I so desperately needed in the creation of my first cookbook Coming Unstuck.
 It is as honest and frank as I could possibly make it, packed with all sorts of luscious feel good food, tips and photos.
 I am so excited to have it available for sale on my website here.

 I live in beautiful Auckland, New Zealand, but head out to Waiheke Island (paradise) whenever possible.
 I am the incredibly proud mother of two fabulous, talented and gorgeous grown-up-ish sons (one living in Melbourne, the other in Wellington) and two mad terriers.

 All the recipes, styling and photography on the blog are mine, photos taken with my Nikon D810.
 I always hope to have the food as the hero of the shot, I love choosing props and setting a mood but if you don’t want to dive in and eat what’s in the photo, I’m not achieving my goal.